anindhya1/Knowledge-Management-Tool/README.md

 3. Click the corresponding button to process and save the content.

 ### Saved Content
-View a list of all added content along with their titles in the "Saved Content" section.
+View a list of all added content in the "Saved Content" section.

 ### Generate Connections
 1. Navigate to the "Generate Connections" section.
 2. Click the button to create a knowledge graph.
-3. View the graph and generated AI-driven insights.
+3. View the graph, explore semantic connections and REBEL triplets, and review AI-generated insights.

 ## File Structure
 ```